-Upon the closing of the offering, in accordance with the terms of each series of preferred stock as set forth in our Certificate of Incorporation, our Series A, B, C, D and E preferred stock will be converted into shares of our common stock and will also have the right to receive:
+Upon the closing of the offering, in accordance with the terms of each series of preferred stock as set forth in our Certificate of Incorporation, our Series A, B, C, D and E preferred stock will be converted into 6,332,508 shares of our common stock and will also have the right to receive \$101.8 million consisting of:

-- \$14.85 per share, or \$47.0 million in the aggregate; and - accumulated and unpaid dividends of \$1.788 per share per year since the date the shares of preferred stock were issued, or \$ million in the aggregate, assuming that this offering closes on 2006.
+- \$14.85 per share, or \$47.0 million in the aggregate; and - accumulated and unpaid dividends of \$1.788 per share per year since the date the shares of preferred stock were issued, or \$54.8 million in the aggregate.

-We intend to use the net proceeds from the sale of shares by us of \$ million (based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover of this prospectus), together with proceeds of \$ million from the concurrent private placement (based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover of this prospectus) and borrowings of \$ million under our new term loan, to pay \$ million in satisfaction of amounts due on our Series A, B, C, D and E preferred stock upon its conversion into common stock.
+We intend to use the net proceeds from the sale of shares by us of \$80.4 million, together with proceeds of \$1.5 million from the concurrent private placement, borrowings of \$10.0 million under our new term loan and approximately \$9.9 million of our existing cash and cash equivalents, to pay \$101.8 million in satisfaction of amounts due on our Series A, B, C, D and E preferred stock upon its conversion into common stock.